-The 2nd International Workshop on UI GreenMetric 2016 were conducted on 21st April 2016 with 18 Rectors/Vice Rectors presentation, and participated by more than 26 universities from 16 countries.
-In the final part of the conference we announced that Bulent Ecevit University of Turkey to be the host of the 3rd International Workshop of UI GreenMetric in April 2017.
-We have also have the proposals of Universitas Diponegoro Indonesia in line for 2018, University College Cork Ireland? for 2019, and University of Zanjan Iran for 2020, and Universitas Utara Malaysia for 2021. ?
-We also announced to all participants to send us information to be distributed through the UI GreenMetric Website for information sharing.
-We announced yesterday of the possibilities to create a network hub in each country/region to help more universities to join the UI GreenMetric.
+The 3rd International Workshop on UI GreenMetric 2017 were conducted on 10th April 2017 at Istanbul University with 11 Rectors/Vice Rectors presentation and 14 representative of Rector.
+44 universities from 17 countries have participated in this workshop.
+It is the first workshop of UI GreenMetric that hosted by University other than University of Indonesia, i.e Bülent Ecevit University and Istanbul University.
+We held the UI GWURN Committee Meeting in the first day of the workshop.
+UI GreenMetric World University Ranking Network is established to be a paltform for sharing best practices and encourage more universities to put sustainability agenda as one of their priorities.
+As a global network of universities concerned with sustainability , UI GWURN seeks to advance the efforts of its members and contribute to global society. ?
+We also invite all participants to send us information to be distributed through the UI GreenMetric Website for information sharing.
 If your university is interested to be the GreenMetric Hub in which you can lead to organise a Workshop that can invite your colleagues in your region, i.e Vice Chancellor for facilities and sustainability and their Director/officers to join the workshop.
 UI GreenMetric team can come for a coaching session, so that more universities universities join and aware of their Sustainability Program Indicators improvement.
 Let us know your idea , proposed schedule and whether we can work together to organize it.
 Thank you so much for your support to UI GreenMetric